-- Emergency removal

-- 10 days OSS and recommendation for expulsion

-- Notice given to fire and police department

-- Restitution, possible prosecution
+- Emergency removal - 10 days OSS and recommendation for expulsion - · Notice given to fire and police department - · Restitution, possible prosecution and parent/guardian.
+The SRO is notified, and a police report may be filed.

 RULE 4: ASSAULT: Unwanted physical contact, or attempted actions that could cause, or threaten to cause, physical injury is strictly prohibited.
-Any type of assault on school personnel will not be accepted and will result in disciplinary consequences (10 day OSS).
+Any type of assault on school personnel will not be accepted and will result in disciplinary consequences (10 day OSS, possible recommendation for expulsion).
 (EMIS Code 22)